wzab/wzab-hdl-library/rec_to_vhdl_pkg/README.md

 I hope, that you'll find this script useful.
 As it is published as PUBLIC DOMAIN or under Creative Commons CC0 license, you are free to modify and use it in any way you want.

+However, if you create any derived work, please provide information about the original author.

 Wojciech M. Zabolotny
 wzab01@gmail.com